SaloniSharma2001/Software-Observability/README.md

   </li>
 </ul>

 <p>Let's say everything in here is a synchronous call.
-Service A is waiting till all the internal processes are done and response can be returned from Service A's end.
-So, we now know which serivce took how much time.</p>
+Service A is waiting till all the internal processes are done, and a response can be returned from Service A's end.
+So, we now know which service took how much time.</p>

 <img width="1577" height="676" alt="image" src="https://github.com/user-attachments/assets/bf79c3e4-47ca-4cb2-b507-b124c55b008f" />

-<p>We can make our own custom span and inside that a child span, just to know when the a particular operation started and when it ended.
-A child span will be part of parent span means task inside a task and how much time it took for that child task to execute will be observed with the help of child span.</p>
+<p>We can make our own custom span and inside that a child span, just to know when a particular operation started and when it ended.
+A child span will be part of the parent span, which means the task inside a task and how much time it took for that child task to execute will be observed with the help of the child span.</p>

- <strong>In general, below mentioned are the cases for which Springboot microserivce internally creates a new span</strong>:
+ <strong>In general, mentioned below are those for which Springboot microservice internally creates a new span</strong>:

 <ul>
   <li>When we have <strong>an incoming request</strong> to an application.</li>